 Mohs surgery has many advantages, but it is not the right treatment for everyone who has skin cancer.
 A dermatologist considers many factors before determining which treatment will be best for each patient.
 These factors include the type of skin cancer, whether the cancer has spread, and where the skin cancer appears on the body.

-Some diseases that affect the skin, hair, or nails are more common in children and some diseases only occur in children.
-All dermatologists treat children with skin conditions.
-However, you may be referred to a pediatric dermatologist if your child is diagnosed with a severe problem, challenging birthmark, or rare condition, for example.
+A pediatric dermatologist specializes in treating children (newborns to adolescents) with a condition that affects their skin, hair, or nails.
+While all dermatologists treat children with skin conditions, you may be referred to a pediatric dermatologist if your child is diagnosed with a severe disease, challenging birthmark, or rare condition.